-When required If internally leaking Tools required Wrench 1/4 inch Wrench 14 mm Parts required Outlet ball valve G1311-60012 NOTE Before exchanging the outlet ball valve you can try to clean it in a sonic bath.
-Place the valve in upright position (onto the plastic cap) in a small beaker with alcohol.
-Place in a sonic bath for 5 - 10 minutes.
-1 Using a 1/4 inch wrench disconnect the valve capillary from the outlet ball valve.
-2 Using the 14 mm wrench loosen the valve and remove it from the pump body.
-3 Check that the new valve is assembled correctly and that the gold seal is present (If the gold seal is deformed, it should be replaced).
+Before exchanging the outlet ball valve you can try to clean it in a sonic bath for 5-10 minutes.
+Place the valve in an upright position in a small beaker with alcohol.

+- 1 Using a 1/4 inch wrench disconnect the valve capillary from the outlet ball valve. - 2 Using the 14 mm wrench loosen the valve and remove it from the pump body. - 3 Check that the new valve is assembled correctly and that the gold seal is present (if the gold seal is deformed, it should be replaced).